muxriddin-web/scroll-cars/README.md

 to wire up automatically, name the relevant nodes in your modeling tool so they *contain* one of the substrings listed in the camera is inside the cabin).

-**Hinges.** For a correct hood/trunk/door swing, author an empty ("hinge" node) at the real pivot point in your DCC tool, parent the panel mesh to it, and name the empty using the same hints above (e.g. an empty named `Hood_Hinge` with the hood mesh as its child).

-better.

 If you don't do any of the above, the page still runs perfectly — it just falls back to the procedural placeholder, which already has